-a.
-Theft and Damage: prohibits theft of, misuse of, or harm to college property, or theft of

-- or damage to property of a member of the technical college community or a campus visitor on West Georgia Technical College premises or at a college function. - b.
-Occupation or Seizure: occupation or seizure in any manner of college property, a technical college Premises or any portion thereof for a use inconsistent with prescribed, customary, or authorized use. - c.
-Presence on College Premises: unauthorized entry upon college Premises; unauthorized entry into a technical college Premises or a portion thereof which has been restricted in use; unauthorized presence in a technical college Premises after closing hours; or furnishing false information to gain entry upon the technical college Premises. - d.
-Assembly: participation in or conducting an unauthorized gathering that threatens or causes injury to person/s or property or that interferes with free access to technical college facilities or that is harmful, obstructive, or disruptive to the educational process or functions of the College. - e.
-Fire Alarms: setting off a fire alarm or using or tampering with any fire safety equipment on college Premises or at college-sponsored activity sites, except with reasonable belief in the need for such alarm or equipment.
+- a.
+Theft and Damage: prohibits theft of, misuse of, or harm to technical college property, or theft of or damage to property of a member of the technical college community or a campus visitor on technical college Premises or at a technical college function. - b.
+Occupation or Seizure: illegal occupation or seizure in any manner of technical college property, a technical college Premises, or any portion thereof for a use inconsistent with prescribed, customary, or authorized use. - c.
+Presence on technical college Premises: prohibits unauthorized entry upon technical college Premises; unauthorized entry into technical college Premises or a portion thereof which has been restricted in use; unauthorized presence in technical college Premises after closing hours; or furnishing false information to gain entry upon technical college Premises. - d.
+Assembly: prohibits participation in or conducting an unauthorized gathering that objectively threatens or causes injury to person or property or that interferes with free access to technical college facilities or that is unprotected by the First Amendment to the Constitution of the United States of America and objectively harmful, obstructive, or disruptive to the educational process or functions of the technical college. - e.
+Fire Alarms: prohibits setting off a fire alarm or using or tampering with any fire safety equipment on technical college Premises or at technical college-sponsored activity sites, except with reasonable belief in the need for such alarm or equipment.
 In the event of a fire alarm sounding, students must evacuate the building unless otherwise directed by a technical college official. - f.
-Obstruction: prohibits obstruction of the free flow of pedestrian or vehicular traffic on technical college Premises or at college sponsored or supervised functions.

-4. Drugs, Alcohol and Other Substances

-Substances referred to under this policy include all illegal drugs, alcoholic beverages and misused legal drugs (both prescription and over the counter).
+Obstruction: prohibits obstruction of the free flow of pedestrian or vehicular traffic on technical college Premises or at technical college sponsored or supervised functions.
+Refer to College Parking Policy and Regulations. - 4.
+Drugs, Alcohol and Other Substances Substances referred to under this policy include all illegal drugs, alcoholic beverages and misused legal drugs (both prescription and over the counter). - a.

-- a.
 Alcohol: Students must comply with all state and federal laws regulating alcohol as well as TCSG Policy II.C.6, Alcohol on Campus.
 Alcoholic beverages may not be served or sold at any student sponsored function.
 Students being in a state of intoxication on technical college Premises or at college-sponsored or supervised functions (including off-campus functions), internships, externships, practicum, clinical sites, co-operative or academic sponsored programs or activities or in a college-owned vehicle is prohibited. - b.
 Controlled substances, illegal drugs and drug paraphernalia: The technical college prohibits possession, use, sale or distribution of any controlled substance, illegal drugs, or drug paraphernalia except as expressly permitted by law.
-Any influence which may be attributed to the use of drugs shall not in any way limit the responsibility of the individual for the conduct or consequences of his/her actions. - c.
+Any influence which may be attributed to the use of drugs shall not in any way limit the responsibility of the individual for the conduct or consequences of his/her actions.

+- c.
 Food: The technical college prohibits eating and/or drinking in classrooms, shops, and labs or other unauthorized areas on technical college Premises, unless otherwise permitted by technical college officials. - d.
-Tobacco: The technical college prohibits smoking, or using other forms of tobacco products in classrooms, shops, and labs or other unauthorized areas on West Georgia Technical College Premises.
+Tobacco: The technical college prohibits smoking, or using other forms of electronic, alternative smoking devices and other forms of tobacco products in buildings, classrooms, shops, and labs or other unauthorized areas on West Georgia Technical College Premises.